Area road closings, delays announced

 SR 18, from Boneta Road to just west of the Summit County line, will have nightly lane closures for pavement repairs as part of a microsurfacing project.
 One lane of traffic will be maintained in each direction with flaggers.
 The project is expected to be complete in October 2016.

-SR 18, between SR 83 and Beat Rd, will close Monday, September 26 for a culvert replacement.
+SR 18, between SR 83 and Beat Rd, is closed for a culvert replacement.
 The detour route for eastbound motorists is SR 18 to SR 83, north on SR 83 to SR 303, east on SR 303 to SR 252, south on SR 252 to SR 18 and reverse for westbound motorists.
-The road is expected to reopen September 30, 2016.
+The road is expected to reopen October 4, 2016.

 State Route 162